Strategic Defence of the Parity Accord

 This is not an extension of the existing Republic.
 It is a new federal republic grounded in parity rather than nationalism.

-British identity is constitutionally protected, including citizenship, culture, and symbolism.
-British citizenship remains governed by UK law.
-East–West engagement is preserved through a UK–Ireland Parliamentary Council.
-Ceremonial recognition of the monarchy may continue without constitutional authority.
+British identity is constitutionally protected, including citizenship, culture, and institutional connection.
+British citizenship remains governed by UK law, and individuals retain the right to identify as British without qualification.

-Unionism and Loyalism are secured by law, not territory.
+These provisions ensure continuity without transferring governing authority.
+Unionism and Loyalism are secured through law and structure, not territory.

 Response